ltobywongl/IERG4210-Project/README.md

-1155159363 Wong Hong To
 The website is built with react.js, so it is a bit harder to open it.
-We need to host it with a port to be able to see the bundle.
+We need to host it from a port to be able to see the bundle (:3000 by default).

 To host the website, node.js and npm are needed.
 # https://nodejs.org/en/download/
 'node -v' to check node.js version